This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 The Microsoft Ad Grant is $3,000 per month, while the Google Ad Grant is $10,000.

-While notably lower, competition for Microsoft’s search engines is much lower, which makes $3,000 just as valuable when you craft your campaigns carefully.
+While the grant amount is notably lower, competition for Microsoft’s search engines is also much lower, which makes $3,000 valuable for nonprofits that craft their campaigns carefully.

 How ads are displayed

-Google marks ads with bold text that say ‘Ad’ alongside the title, while Microsoft marks ads with non-bold text in the meta description.
-Ads on Microsoft’s search engines are less apparent, which can lead to a better search experience for users that prefer interacting with organic results rather than paid ones.
+Google marks ads with bold text that says “Ad” alongside the title, while Microsoft marks ads with non-bold text in the meta description.

 Audience